windingwind/zotero-actions-tags/README.md

 </details>

+- `collection`: The target collection object, only available when triggered by collection menu.

 - `require`: The `require` function to import global variables.
 Use `const window = require('window')` to import the `window` variable.

 <details style="text-indent: 4em">